A LEADING CULPRIT OF LOW BACK PAIN IS COMMONLY UNDIAGNOSED BY MANY PHYSICIANS.

 Discs act as cushions or shock-absorbers, between the vertebrae in your spine.
 They’re composed of a tough, elastic outer layer called the annulus fibrosus that surrounds and protects a thick inner gel, called the nucleus pulposus.
 It may help to think of discs as miniature jelly doughnuts: exactly the right size to fit between your vertebrae.

-When the outer layer of a disc tears from normal wear and tear or injury, it’s known as an annular tear.
+When the outer layer of a spinal disc tears from normal wear and tear or injury, it’s known as an annular tear.
 An annular tear can heal on its own, or it can progress into a herniation or bulge.
-When it tears, the inner gel substance know as the nucleus pulposus, flows out of the disc onto the spinal nerves, sometimes causing symptoms of pain and numbness in the back and/or extremities.
+When it tears, the inner gel substance know as the nucleus pulposus, leaks out of the disc onto the spinal nerves, sometimes causing symptoms of pain and numbness in the back and/or extremities, known as Leaky Disc Syndrome.

-An annular tear is most common in the low back, or lumbar spine, because the lower back is responsible for supporting the weight and movements of the body.
-The discs in the lower back absorb the body’s impact, allowing the surrounding vertebrae to move and pivot without damage.
+An annular tear is most common in the low back, or lumbar spine because the lower back is responsible for supporting the weight and movements of the body.
+The discs in the lower back absorb the most impact, allowing the surrounding vertebrae to move and pivot without damage.
+However, this also increases the lumbar spinal discs’ likelihood of developing Leaky Disc Syndrome

 HOW TO KNOW IF YOU HAVE AN ANNULAR TEAR

-The only way to know with certainty whether or not a disc is torn is by performing one of two gold standard tests: a Discogram or an Annulargram.
+The only way to know with certainty whether or not you have a leaky disc is by performing one of two gold standard tests: a Discogram or an Annulargram.
 Both are procedures conducted through live x-ray guidance whereby Dr. Pauza injects dye into the discs, looking for annular tears.
 During a Discogram the disc is pressurized in order to see if the pressurization reproduces the patient’s usual pain.
-During an Annulargram the process is the same; however the disc is not pressurized.
-If the dye flows through the disc region, then a tear is evident.
+During an Annulargram the process is similar, however, the disc is not pressurized.
+If the dye flows through the disc region, there is obviously a leaky disc.

 An annular tear and a leaking disc can be the cause of your leg symptoms.
 Here are some common symptoms and their correlating lumbar location: